Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum aspects of spacetime: Black holes, horizons, and conformal quantum mechanics (CQM)

----this has been another fundamental recurrent theme throughout the first hundred years of quantum mechanics~\cite{Weinberg_QM}.
-A remarkable example that has attracted considerable attention in recent decades is conformal symmetry~\cite{CFT_DiFrancesco}.
-One particular form of this invariance is the framework known as conformal quantum mechanics (CQM), as it was called in the comprehensive presentation of Ref.~\cite{dAFF}.
-This framework is based on the inverse-square-potential Hamiltonian $\mathscr{H}$ of Eq.~(\ref{eq:CQM-nh-Hamiltonian}) and is manifestly scale invariant at the classical level.
-In addition, this operator is part of an enlarged SO(2,1) symmetry group, which can be interpreted as describing a lower-dimensional conformal field theory.
-The algebra of this SO(2,1) group consists of three operators: $\mathscr{H} $ (generator of time displacements) together with the dilation operator $D$ (performing scale transformations, e.g., as illustrated in Fig.~\ref{fig:Russian-doll-wavefronts}), and the special conformal operator $K$ (generator of inverse time displacements, with a time conjugate to $\mathscr{H} $).
+The CQM framework is based on the inverse-square-potential Hamiltonian $\mathscr{H}$ of Eq.~(\ref{eq:CQM-nh-Hamiltonian}) and is manifestly scale invariant at the classical level as it is homogeneous of degree $-2$~\cite{Cam_DT1,Cam_DT2}.
+In addition, this operator is part of an enlarged SO(2,1) symmetry group which can be interpreted as describing a lower-dimensional conformal field theory~\cite{dAFF,jackiw1,jackiw2,jackiw3}.
+The algebra of this SO(2,1) group consists of three operators: $\mathscr{H} $, which is the generator of time displacements (with respect to a specified time $t$ conjugate to $\mathscr{H} $), together with the dilation operator

+(where $p$ is the conjugate momentum), which performs scale transformations, e.g., as illustrated in Fig.~\ref{fig:Russian-doll-wavefronts}); and the special conformal operator

+which is the generator of inverse time displacements.
+These operators generate the SO(2,1) {\em conformal algebra\/}

+This symmetry algebra has been recently studied in its most general setting using path integral methods~\cite{Cam_CQM-PI}, extending earlier results on path integrals of the inverse square potential~\cite{Cam_CQM-GF-ISP, Cam_SQM-PI}.